rflagreca/vscode-clj-zprint/README.md

 ## Configuration

-Looks for a `.zprintrc` file in the current directory and uses that for configuration.
-If not found, `zprint` defaults will be used.
+First, we look for a `.zprintrc` file in the current workspace and uses that for configuration.
+If not found, then we look in the user's home directory.
+Finally, `zprint` defaults will be used if no configuration file is found.
 Granular, in-editor configuration to be considered for future versions.

 ## Disclaimer